fdwr/Onnx2Text/README.md

 * .dat/.bin - Raw binary data.

 # Building
-Load Visual Studio solution, and build.
+Load Visual Studio solution (ConvertOnnxModel.sln), and build.

 # Build Google Protobuf .lib yourself:
 The protobuf-3.5.1 directory in this project contains the bare minimum .lib and .h files to build